USBAI/fuzed_app/README.md

 Due to some compatibility challenges between Windows and iOS devices, particularly around camera permissions, I created a web application using ReactJS that connects to the same backend server.
 This web version helps demonstrate how the model works while I address the mobile platform specifics.

-As my MacBook arrives today!
-This will allow me to transfer the development environment over and properly debug the camera permission issues that arise between Windows and iOS devices.
+As my MacBook arrives today, This will allow me to transfer the development environment over and properly debug the camera permission issues that arise between Windows and iOS devices.
 Having a MacBook will enable seamless development for both iOS and Android platforms.

 ![Web Application](./assets/macbook-smooth-lid-drop.png)
 Here's a [link to a YouTube video](https://youtu.be/YobP0VaoBE0?si=mjDVPXSZxf_thlnL) where you can see how the web app works.